The importation of pets into Ireland has always been strictly controlled to ensure that diseases such as rabies are not introduced.

 Animals travelling between the UK and Ireland

-If you are travelling with pets between the UK (This includes the Isle of Man and the Channel Islands) and Ireland they are not subject to quarantine or passport requirements.
-There is a common travel zone between the UK and Ireland; therefore animals can travel freely within that zone provided they do not travel outside it.Pets from qualifying non-EU countries
+If you are travelling with pets between the UK (This includes the Isle of Man and the Channel Islands) and Ireland you MUST have a Pet Passport as your pets are subject to quarantine or passport requirements.

 Animals Traveling to Ireland from Outside the EU

 Pets travelling from countries outside the European Union which are also deemed low risk are permitted to enter Ireland without quarantine as long as they meet the following conditions (In this order);